 The Top Three Sommelier Courses

 These are the essential wine and sommelier programs in the United States.
 These companies are the leading certification bodies for the wine trade.
-You typically have to attend classes at a local wine school or attend a virtual wine course to earn these certifications.
+To earn these certifications, you typically have to attend classes at a local wine school or a virtual wine course.

 Sommelier certification costs range from moderate (NWS) to expensive (CMS).